Essentials of Oncology, Solid Organ and Blood/Marrow Transplant Management for the Health Care Team

 Hotel room rate and fee: $260 per night per room and subject to prevailing state and local taxes.
 When your reservation is made, The Scott will require a deposit equal to the room rate and tax for the first night of the reservation.
 The deposit is refundable if The Scott receives your cancellation notice at least 72 hours prior to your scheduled arrival date.

 A daily resort fee of $20, plus applicable occupancy and sales taxes, will be charged per room per night (discounted from $39).
 This fee includes the following: self- and valet-parking, round-trip porterage, daily maid gratuity, resort shuttle providing transportation within three miles, WiFi in guest rooms and public space, in-room Nespresso, 24-hour access to fitness center and business center, and daily newspapers upon request.

-Reservation deadline: Friday, Feb.
-28, 2020, or when rooms sell out, whichever comes first.
-Reservations made after this date, or after the room block is sold out, will be accepted on a space-available basis at the prevailing room rate.
-Scottsdale is a popular destination, so reserve your room early!
+Reservation deadline: The Feb.
+28 deadline has been extended for a limited time.
+Book your stay now.
+Reservations made after the room block is sold out will be accepted on a space-available basis at the prevailing room rate.
+Scottsdale is a popular destination, especially during Spring Training , so reserve your room today!

 Faculty and Planning Committee